nrmcodes22/BirdFlap/README.md

 - Assets used in this project are either created by the developers or obtained from free-to-use resources with appropriate attribution.

 ## Actual Game
+- The .exe file is uploaded in Gamefile folder.
-- Soon the .exe file will be updated
+- You can play the game by clicking the .exe file.
+-  Unity shold be installed in your system .